annietma/cherry/README.md

 ### Limitations
 1. Communication with other users is faked
 2. Audio Response: No voice recording functionality (expo limitation)
-3. Picture Response: No camera in-app functionality, but can upload photos from camera roll
-4. Question Bank is hardcoded and limited in size.
+3. Question Bank is hardcoded and limited in size.